gabis96/german-data-jobs/README.md

     - Plot variables´ data points to identify distributions.
     - Discover correlation and causation between features.
     - Answer initial questions.

+5. Model
+    - Create models to represent density of each data job in german cities.
+    - Evaluate models

 5. Create Dashboard in Tablau